 We have invested over £1billion in our universities since 2012, and under the SNP, record numbers of Scots are being accepted to study at university – with record numbers from our most deprived communities too.

-What’s more, we will guarantee a university place for every care-experienced young person meeting the entry requirements and provide them with a full bursary.
+What’s more, we’re guaranteeing a university place for every care-experienced young person meeting the entry requirements and provide them with a full bursary.

 Supporting our colleges

-The SNP Government have spent a record sum on Scotland’s colleges, with a college budget of over £600 million in 2019-20, and we continue to maintain at least 116,000 full-time equivalent Scottish Government-funded college places.
+The SNP Government have spent a record sum on Scotland’s colleges, and we continue to maintain at least 116,000 full-time equivalent Scottish Government-funded college places.

 We’ve also expanded the Education Maintenance Allowance in Scotland – now scrapped south of the border – to support even more college students from low income families.